-The three signature process is not bullet proof since individual large claimants could still potentially slip through the cracks and not be included on a disclosure form.
-As an example, a TPA may not know of a large claimant until they are notified as such via claims submission or large case management.
-There may also become an inherent lag in reporting, since TPAs report off of their data warehouses, and there might be a lag from the time that reporting is available (e.g., 30-day lag), plus the lag as a result of the delay from the time the claim is received in the mailroom until the adjudication of the claim.
+The three-signature process is not bulletproof since individual large claimants could still potentially slip through the cracks and not be included on a disclosure form.
+As an example, a TPA might not know of a large claimant until they are notified as such via claims submission or large case management.
+There also might be an inherent lag in reporting, since TPAs report off of their data warehouses, and there might be a lag from the time that reporting is available (e.g., 30-day lag), plus the lag as a result of the delay from the time the claim is received in the mailroom until the adjudication of the claim.